How to Say It: En-doh-kar-dite-iss

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-The doctor will check your heart for unusual heart sounds.
-These are called heart murmurs.
+The doctor may test for endocarditis—if there have been problems with blood clots.

 American Heart Association